litart23/n8n_project_test/README.md

 Create your account.

-On the first page <http://localhost:5678/home/workflows> click "Demo workflow"
+On the first page <http://localhost:5678/home/workflows> click "Demo workflow".

-On the Editor page click "Open chat" button in the bottom of the screen
+On the Editor page click "Open chat" button in the bottom of the screen.

-In opened text field write your message -- you will see an answer in the chat
+In opened text field write your message - you will see an answer in the chat.